SteveBarnett/human-centred/_posts/2026-07-12-screen-reader-testing-workshop-for-wwam.md

 <details>
     <summary><strong>There'll be some gentle group discussion</strong></summary>
 <div markdown="1">
-- After each section, we'll ask each group to share a few sentences about how they went
+- After each section, we'll go around the room and ask each group to share a few sentences about how they went
 - Nothing formal, no need to stand up or prepare anything
 </div>
 </details>